alex-karpenko/git-events-runner/docs/guides/config.md

   seconds).
 * `grace`: leaseholder re-confirms (renews) its lock each this interval (in seconds).

-Logically, grace should be less than duration and difference between these two parameters should be enough to re-confirm lock.
+Logically, grace should be less than duration and the difference between these two parameters should be enough to re-confirm lock.

 ### scheduleParallelism, webhooksParallelism